Monday, December 16, 2024

 • Part 7: Sample Local Rules of Civil Procedure

-Additional assigned cases, articles, statutes, rules, and other materials will be downloaded from the Blog, as indicated.
+Additional assigned cases, articles, statutes, rules, and other materials will be downloaded from the Blog, in the Supplemental Materials post.

 Book and page numbers are in parentheses after each assigned case in Mullenix.
 Provisions are found in the relevant Part of the FRCP book.
-Items found on the Blog are indicated.
+Items found on the Blog (in Supplemental Materials) are indicate

 Introduction to Civil Procedure: